 Serious.
 These medicines may interact and cause very harmful effects.
 Contact your healthcare professional (e.g. doctor or pharmacist) for more information.

 How the interaction occurs:

-Both of your medicines increase serotonin levels in your blood.
+Both of your medicines have a risk for abnormal muscle movements.
 Also, some antidepressants may slow down how quickly your liver processes metoclopramide.